 9. The only way to grieve is through it.

 Your relationship has lost its innocence in that you probably believed your partner was the one person you could count on in the world, no matter what.
 Their actions shattered this belief and you feel betrayed.
 Some find getting past this betrayal the toughest part of surviving infidelity and getting past it.

 You will go through what Elizabeth Kubler Ross identified as the five stages of grief.
 These stages include denial, anger, bargaining, depression, and acceptance.
 Ross identified the five stages as a pattern of adjustment experienced by people when they face their imminent death.
 Subsequent research revealed that people who have lost a loved one by death, divorce, or disease also go through the five stages of the healing process.

-The grief process is not linear and no person experiences it in the exact same way.
+The grief process is not linear, and no person experiences it in the same way.
 You may skip a stage or revisit a stage you thought you had successfully navigated.
-For instance, don’t be surprised if the anger you thought you got over, comes back with a vengeance at a family wedding, or the night it dawns on you that on your 40th birthday, your husband wasn’t really on a business trip, but at a hotel in the next town.
+For instance, don’t be surprised if the anger you felt you had gotten over, comes back with a vengeance at a family wedding, or the night it dawns on you that on your 40th birthday, your husband wasn’t really on a business trip, but at a hotel in the next town.

 When you experience a relapse, you might become skeptical about whether surviving infidelity is possible.
 If your emotions are overwhelming or you sink into a deep depression which renders you unable to function in your day-to-day life, you should seek professional help.
 Counseling, medication, or a combination of both can be helpful.

 10. Surviving infidelity takes time.